QCSP monsters and the demise of the Chen Conjecture: Acknowledgements

 \section{Acknowledgements}

 The first proof that there is a concrete finite constraint language $\Gamma$ such that QCSP$(\Gamma)$ is co-NP-complete is due to Miroslav Ol\u{s}\'ak.
-The observation that $\QCSP(\Gamma)$ as in Corollary \ref{cor:emil} is $\Theta^{\mathrm{P}}_2$-complete was communicated to us by Emil Jerabek.
+The observation that $\QCSP(\Gamma)$ as in Corollary \ref{cor:emil} is $\Theta^{\mathrm{P}}_2$-complete was communicated to us by Emil Je\v r\'abek.
 We are grateful for discussions with Victor Lagerkvist about polynomial-sized pp-definitions, with particular reference to our relations $\tau_i$.
-Also we would like to thank Antoine Mottet and Libor Barto for the fruitful discussions.
+We would like also to thank Antoine Mottet and Libor Barto for fruitful discussions, as well as discerning comments from several anonymous reviews.